Willy Wolfson in his new pharmacy, 1953

 After his discharge Wolfson returned to work as a pharmacist, first in Orlando, Florida and then back in Lakeland.
 Shortly after his return, Wolfson met Elaine Grossman and the two were married in September, 1946.
 After living for a year in Brooklyn, the couple returned to Lakeland and Willy worked as a pharmacist for several years in and around Lakeland.
 The couple had two children, Sandra born in 1948 and Steven in 1953.

-It was a year late in 1953 that Willy and Elaine opened a business of their own, Wolfson’s Pharmacy, on South Florida Avenue in Lakeland.
+In 1953 Willy and Elaine opened a business of their own, Wolfson’s Pharmacy, on South Florida Avenue in Lakeland.
 They had the idea or providing drive-up service and free delivery of prescriptions to their customers..
 At first, it was only the two of them, with Willie filling the prescriptions and Elaine delivering them.
 The businesses prospered and not only were they able to hire staff to assist them, they opened two more pharmacies in 1955 and 1957.

 In 1988, after nearly 50 years as a pharmacist, Wolfson sold the Wolfson Pharmacy to the Publix Supermarket chain and retired.
-Both he and Elaine continued to be active in the community and in Temple Emmanuel and took time to travel and visit friends and family for nearly 20 years.
-Elaine died in the fall of 2009 at the age of 87 and Willie died at the end of 2011at the age of 94.
+Both he and Elaine continued to be active in the community and in Temple Emanuel and took time to travel and visit friends and family for nearly 20 years.
+Elaine died in the fall of 2009 at the age of 87 and Willie died at the end of 2011 at the age of 94.

 Willy Wolfson had a lifelong interest in the history of his home town of Lakeland and of the role of the Jewish community in contributing to the cultural and spiritual life of his beloved city.
 That interest is reflected in the more than 30 chronologically arranged scrapbooks that he meticulously compiled over the course of his life time.
 They, along with his unpublished autobiography, intertwine the history of the city of Lakeland and the history of the Wolfson family in a compelling narrative.
 His children Sandra and Steven recognized the importance of their father’s work and have insured that it will be preserved for study by future generations by donating the scrapbooks and autobiography to the Special Collections unit of the Lakeland Public Library.